vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 # Next Tutorial

-## 1/6 Importing Data into RapidMiner
+## 1/6 Importing Data into RapidMiner.

 Getting your data into RapidMiner is often the first task you will need to complete your analysis.
 In this tutorial, you will learn how to import files into the central storage of RapidMiner, called the Repository.
 We will continue to use use data describing the Titanic accident, but this time it will be imported from an Excel file.